Oluwasetemi/school_of_engineering_v4/slides.md

 <link rel="dns-prefetch" href="https://fonts.googleapis.com/" />
 ```

-- Content-Security Policy (CSP) is an added layer of security that helps to detect and mitigate XSS and other attacks. `<meta http-equiv="Content-Security-Policy" content="default-src 'self'; img-src https://*; child-src 'none';">` `Content-Security-Policy: default-src 'self'`
+- Content-Security Policy (CSP) is an added layer of security that helps to detect and mitigate XSS (cross-site scripting) and other attacks. `<meta http-equiv="Content-Security-Policy" content="default-src 'self'; img-src https://*; child-src 'none';">` `Content-Security-Policy: default-src 'self'`

 - fetchpriority attribute is used to specify the priority of the fetch request. `<img src="picture.jpg" fetchpriority="high" />`